Solvability of the two-dimensional stationary incompressible inhomogeneous Navier-Stokes equations with variable viscosity coefficient: Main results

-We formulate the solutions to the stationary Navier-Stokes system \eqref{SNS} when assuming certain symmetries on the density function in the following theorem.
-In particular, the Couette flow between a parallel channel, the concentric flow between concentric rotating circles, or the radial flow (also called the Jeffery-Hamel flow) between two nonparallel converging/diverging lines will be described. \begin{theorem} If the density function
+We formulate the solutions (of Frolov's form) to the stationary Navier-Stokes system \eqref{SNS} when assuming certain symmetries on the density function in the following theorem.
+In particular, the Couette flow between a parallel channel, the concentric flow between concentric rotating circles, and the radial flow (also called the Jeffery-Hamel flow) between two nonparallel converging/diverging lines are described.
+Some explicit solutions of parallel, concentric and radial flows with piecewise-constant viscosity coefficients will be given in Appendix \ref{example}. \begin{theorem}[Formulation for the parallel, concentric and radial flows] If the density function

 where $(r,\theta)$ are polar coordinates in $\R^2$, then the velocity vector field $u$ of the stationary Navier--Stokes equations \eqref{SNS} reads correspondingly as